Share This Story

 1. Showcase Impact with Data & Metrics

 A robust cost-benefit analysis (BCA), which proves a project’s long-term gains outweigh upfront costs, is key.
-Municipalities that preemptively analyze building needs, traffic flow, water quality and more through a BCA are better equipped to craft an evidence-backed proposal.
+Municipalities that preemptively analyze traffic flow, water quality and more through a BCA are better equipped to craft an evidence-backed proposal.

 2. Create a Multi-Phase Funding Roadmap